DCSIMG

 It sounds kind of strange, but contractions are inappropriate in a formal tone.
 It is better to use the complete form since it sounds more serious and professional.
 If you do not know how to replace a contraction, try to separate the subject from the verb that is contracted.

 If the contraction is a negative form, you must separate the verb from the negative.
-There are a lot of contractions you might be using, but if you are writing a formal letter, remember to always choose the longer word.
+There are many contractions you might be using, but if you are writing a formal letter, remember to always choose the longer word.

 Here are some examples of contractions: